 Child Care Quality Initiative

-The Child Care Quality Initiative program offers outreach and training on protective factors to help establish nurturing early environments.
+The Child Care Quality Initiative program offers outreach and training on protective factors to promote nurturing environments.

 Child Care Quality Initiative (CCQI), a program of Child Care Aware of Kansas, equips child care professionals with the knowledge and skills they need to increase the quality of early learning environments.
 In addition to offering professional development opportunities for child care professionals across the state, CCQI delivers a year-long intensive coaching program.
 The program engages up to 40 home-based child care providers through targeted coaching interactions, professional development events, parent engagement events, peer learning collaboratives, and quality assessments.
 By making safe, affordable care